 Come Home to the Stanton House Inn!

-For luxurious lodging near Westchester County, look no further than the Stanton House Inn.
+For elegantly charming lodging near Westchester County, look no further than Stanton House Inn.
 Located in Greenwich, CT, our inn is just a short drive from downtown Greenwich, Westchester County, and New York City.
 You can scroll through our beautiful gardens before resting up in one of our comfortable guest rooms.
 Be sure to join us for breakfast the next morning and tell us all about your trip to Kykuit: The Rockefeller Estate.
 We look forward to having you!

 Photo by Jaime Martorano, courtesy of Historic Hudson Valley.